-With economic activity and inflation in the UK slowing, the BOE would no longer be in a hurry to raise interest rates.
-Certainly not at its Monetary Policy Committee meeting scheduled for June 21.
+With economic activity and inflation in the UK slowing, the Bank of England would no longer be in a hurry to raise interest rates.

 Read more: Bank of England, Bank Rate, BOE Governor Mark Carney, CIPS Survey, Headline CPI, Household, Monetary Policy Committee, RBA Governor Philip Lowe, Reserve Bank of Australia, UK GDP, UK National Accounts, United Kingdom, Yes Virginia

 Podcast: Talking Tech in an Era of Digital Transformation